 According to the National Cancer Institute, high-dose vitamin C, when delivered intravenously, may slow the growth and spread of prostate, pancreatic, liver, colon and other types of cancer cells.
 Some studies of high-dose IV vitamin C in patients with cancer have shown improved quality of life, as well as improvements in physical, mental, and emotional functions, symptoms of fatigue, nausea and vomiting, pain, and appetite loss.

-Paul Savage, M.D., founder and lead physician at Agenixs, a premier anti-aging concierge medical practice in Chicago, provides IVs for post-surgery boosts, immune boost, cold and flu therapy, hydration, migraine relief, athlete prep and fitness recovery, jet lag, stress relief and more.
+Paul Savage, M.D., founder and lead physician at Agenixs, a premier integrative medicine concierge medical practice in Chicago, provides IVs for post-surgery boosts, immune boost, cold and flu therapy, hydration, migraine relief, athlete prep and fitness recovery, jet lag, stress relief and more.
 According to Dr. Savage, IVs are a quick and safe way to revitalize the body.

 “There are many factors that can deplete your body of essential nutrients to stay healthy, such as a vegetarian diet, coffee, carbonated beverages, alcohol and excess grains — also environmental exposures to mercury, aluminum and lead, and even drugs like birth control pills, everyday antacids, acid blockers and prescription medication.” he said.
 “IV nutrition and hydration injections are the most efficient way to introduce vitamins, antioxidants and general hydration into the body.”